 Securing Compensation for Defective Motorcycle Accidents in Trenton New Jersey

 If your motorcycle accident was caused by a design defect or a manufacturing defect, you need to consider filing a claim for damages against all potentially liable parties.
 Depending upon the circumstances of your accident, you can potentially sue the manufacturer of the motorcycle or the manufacturer of the parts used on the motorcycle.
 You might also be able to sue the retailer.
 If a motorcycle part was recalled, the retailer who sold you the part might be liable.

 Unfortunately, product liability claims are incredibly complex and difficult to pursue.
 It is important to have an experienced motorcycle accident attorney on your side because motorcycle accidents present unique legal issues.
 Your attorney should be educated on the engineering and technology of motorcycles so that they can accurately assess the role that the vehicle’s safety features played in the accident.

 Call a Hamilton NJ Motorcycle Accident Defective Products Attorney Today

-Kamensky Cohen & Riechelson is prepared to do whatever it takes to ensure that you get the compensation you deserve.
-Call KCR now at (609) 528-2596 to discuss your motorcycle accident product liability claim with one of our experienced attorneys.
-You can also fill out the online contact form to schedule a free consultation at our offices in Trenton or Pennington, NJ.
+Cohen & Riechelson is prepared to do whatever it takes to ensure that you get the compensation you deserve.
+Call CR now at (609) 528-2596 to discuss your motorcycle accident product liability claim with one of our experienced attorneys.
+You can also fill out the online contact form to schedule a free consultation at our offices in Hamilton or Pennington, NJ.